-On behalf of the Ohio Department of Medicaid (ODM), the Ohio Colleges of Medicine Government Resource Center (GRC) is requesting applications from qualified investigators through the Healthcare Access Initiative (HCA) to address the following categories:
+On behalf of the Ohio Department of Medicaid (ODM), the Ohio Colleges of Medicine Government Resource Center (GRC) is requesting applications from qualified investigators through the Healthcare Access Initiative (HCA).

 Through its Medicaid Technical Assistance and Policy Program (MEDTAPP) Healthcare Access Initiative (HCA), the Government Resource Center (GRC) is seeking applications from institutions interested in being identified as the lead institution for a cardiovascular disease collaborative with an emphasis on health disparities.

 QICs will be deployed on a regional basis to work in peer-to-peer relationships with health care practitioners serving Medicaid consumers, in practice based quality improvement collaboratives.

 The Office of Health Transformation has identified that the State of Ohio needs rigorous research to identify interventions and resources needed to improve health outcomes for underserved populations and address this complicated health issue from a system's perspective.

 The website will serve as the main marketing and communication tool for the GDM Project, which seeks to increase the rate of women attending postpartum-care visits and receive screening for Type 2 Diabetes Mellitus among women with a history of GDM through providing education and clinical training to both providers and clients.

 The topics to be investigated are descriptive and modeled assessments of: 1) maternal and infant/child health; 2) the influence of determinants of health upon health status, access to care, and health care utilization; and 3) access to and use of patient-centered medial homes, including analysis of the concept of care consistent with a medical home.